NorthOC/thefriendlyskies.github.io/content/faq/index.md

 date: 2023-01-04T12:31:24+02:00
 is_unique_page: true
 ---
-## What is this page about?

-This blog is about civil aviation, technical aspects of aircraft design, aerospace, my personal experiences with aviation and many more topics concerned with … yes, you guessed it, aviation!
+{{< img src="/faq/1.jpeg" id="profile-pic" caption="Me" alt="Rosita Mickeviciute">}}

 ## Who are you?

 I call myself an aviation enthusiast, who loves travelling and exploring various types of aircrafts for fun.
 I am not a pilot myself, nor I work in the aviation industry, however I spent countless hours watching crash investigations, take offs, landings and air travel in general.
 Over 10 years, I have collected a lot of knowledge in my head.
 Finally, I have decided to share my knowledge with anyone who is interested in aviation.

-## Can I comment on your articles?

-Sure, I would love to discuss my articles with fellow aviation enthusiasts and even receive some objective criticism.
-I upload each article to a Telegram page, which you can join too here: [https://t.me/tfskies](https://t.me/tfskies)
+## What is this page about?

+This blog is about civil aviation, technical aspects of aircraft design, aerospace, my personal experiences with aviation and many more topics concerned with … yes, you guessed it, aviation!

 ## Where can I contact you?

-For business purposes, feel free to contact me at: rositamicsan@gmail.com
+For business purposes, feel free to reach out to me at: rositamicsan@gmail.com or via https://www.linkedin.com/in/rosita-mickeviciute-631317182/

 ## Boeing or Airbus?